 She doesn’t believe there is only one person out there for people.
 And what you need in a mate today may be very different from what you wanted earlier in your life.
 “There are a lot of combinations that will work for you,” says Summers.

 The thrice-divorced Summers knows a thing or two about this subject.
-Her book is inspired by her own experiences.

 “I celebrate people who have stayed in relationships, and I celebrate people who have left,” she writes in Next!
 A Matchmaker’s Guide to Finding Mr. Right, Ditching Mr. Wrong, and Everything In Between.
 “It’s about doing what’s right for you.”